fougue/mayo/README.md

 - **Solid foundations** <br/>
 Mayo is developed in modern C++ with [Qt](https://www.qt.io) and [OpenCascade](https://dev.opencascade.org)

+For more details have a look at this fine review [Introducing Mayo](https://librearts.org/2023/01/introducing-mayo-free-cad-files-viewer) by Libre Arts<br/>
+There's also a complete [video transcript](https://www.youtube.com/watch?v=qg6IamnlfxE&ab_channel=LibreArts) on YouTube

 ## :zap: Features
 - **3D clip planes** with configurable capping